Aarti Nayak: Education

-Aarti is a Sangeet Alankar and Sangeet Visharad of Akhil Bharatiya Gandharva Mahavidyalaya Mandal, Mumbai and is a Rank holder.
-She has also obtained M.A (Music) from the SNDT University, Mumbai and holds a post graduate degree in Commerce.
+Nayak is a Sangeet Alankar and Sangeet Visharad of Akhil Bharatiya Gandharva Mahavidyalaya Mandal, Mumbai and is a Rank holder.
+She has also obtained M.A (Music) from the SNDT University, Mumbai and holds a post graduate degree in commerce.

 Performing career

 She has been giving successful concerts of Hindustani classical music and semi-classical music including Natyageeta, Bhajan, Thumri, and Tappa under the auspices of many musical organisations across India.
 Venues at which she has performed include: